Mastering Modern .NET Architecture

 Operations can succeed, fail, be cancelled or return different kinds of results.
 This module dicusses how to handle these situations clearly and consistently, and how these choices affect control flow, clarity and system behavior.

-• Return Codes
+• Exceptions vs Error Codes

-• Flow Control vs. Error Handling
+• Flow Control Patterns/li>

 • LAB: Exploring Trade-offs with FluentResults